 Unwanted items aren’t limited to previously used clothing.
 Food waste is an unwanted item that also presents a viable home-based business opportunity.

 While many may think video games are a waste of time, it’s a hobby that can actually turn a profit.
 And there’s nothing more home-based than sitting on your couch in front of your TV.

 Video gaming is even known to be a great résumé booster.
-Note, though, that all of the above requires some level of gaming skill.
+Note, though, success requires some level of gaming skill.

 Here’s a unique spin: Twitch isn’t limited to just gaming anymore, and Maxx Burman and Banks Boutté used the platform to launch an online festival where they featured 12 top video game art directors.